Contents

 *Not at main entry

-This section of the test is adaptive, so the questions are tailored to your child's learning ability.
+Some of this section of the test is adaptive, so the questions are tailored to your child's learning ability.
 If your child answers lots of questions correctly, they will begin to see more challenging questions.
 Adaptive testing meets children at their level.
 It helps them to stay motivated and prevents them from feeling discouraged from seeing questions that are too difficult.

 The maths section covers the topics caught on the national curriculum.
 Children taking an Atom Assessment for 11+ entry will be tested on topics taught up to the end of Year 5.